weijuinlee/weijuinlee/README.md

-I’m currently a student at The University of Edinburgh and an ex-software engineer where I helped develop applications for the public and private sector.
+I’m currently a student at The University of Edinburgh, a software engineer where I helped develop applications for the public and private sector, and Co-Founder of Kuhaku.
 My expertise includes IoT, cloud computing, robotics, and unmanned aerial vehicle technology.
 I enjoy generating new ideas and devising feasible solutions to broadly relevant problems.
-Currently, I’m seeking opportunities that will allow me to develop and promote technologies that benefit digitalization and optimization.

-I usually like to work with data science, machine learning, optimization/mathematical-programming, or similar fields, however I am *agnostically curious* when it comes to computers, mathematics, and computer science and am happy to collaborate on projects across any of those disciplines.
+I usually like to work with data science, machine learning, optimization/mathematical programming, or similar fields, however, I am *agnostically curious* when it comes to computers, mathematics, and computer science and am happy to collaborate on projects across any of those disciplines.

-When not behind the keyboard, you can catch me out 🧗‍, 🚴, reading or spending some sort of time with friends and loved ones.
+When not behind the keyboard, you can catch me out 🧗‍, 🚴, reading, or spending some sort of time with friends and loved ones.

  > Reach out, it would be great to hear from you and maybe we could even develop some good personal or professional ties 😊